Biography of South African Artist Grady Zeeman

 When I was 14 years old, I badly wanted to attend art classes, but my mother was dead-set against it.
 She felt that between my academics and sport, in which I both excelled, I had enough on my plate.

 At 17 I decided to apply at the Cape Technicon to study Fashion Design.
 My grandfather was furious for he wanted me to study Political Science or Medicine, but I was adamant in following my passion.
 Art at school level was compulsory upon application, however the Technicon overlooked it and gave me the opportunity.
-I finished my 3yr Diploma in 1988.

 I was a designer in a clothing factory in Cape Town before I moved back to my hometown, Swellendam, to marry a local farmer.
 I continued selling my drawings for an extra income and attended a couple of classes to develop my skills in oil painting as well.

 However, between raising my 2 children and helping my husband on the farm, my art took a bit of a backseat.
 In 2005 I saw my way clear to pick up my art again.
 This time a lot more serious.
 Two of my friends and I did the roof of a local restaurant and had a small exhibition space there as well.
 I continued to develop my techniques and broadened my knowledge on art history.
 In 2008 I had my first international exhibition and my career went from strength to strength.

 I was the owner of Kunstehuijs Art Gallery from 2011 to 2017, where I not only exhibit my own work, but also some of South Africa’s prominent artists as well.